RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for macOS

-The main issue with macOS is the somewhat sorry state of emulator support.
-Many emulators are simply not available on this operating system, or the precompiled binaries have not been notarized meaning they will not run on anything newer than macOS 10.14.5.
-Using the Homebrew package manager partly compensates for this as some additional emulators are available there, but Apple's lack of support for Vulkan means some emulators simply can't be used.
-Most RetroArch cores are available though.
+The main issue with macOS is lack of emulator support and missing (or buggy) controller drivers.

+As Apple refuses to support Vulkan some emulators are simply not available, and other emulators exist but have not been updated for macOS in recent years.
+As well many emulators are available for download but are not codesigned or notarized which require you to override the operating system's security settings to be able to use them.
+If you see an error popup stating the application couldn't be checked for malicious software or that the developer couldn't be verified, then go to _System Preferences_, then _Security & Privacy_ and click the _Open Anyway_ button in the _General_ tab.
+Just note that doing so comes with some potential risks of virus infections and similar.
+Additionally some emulators are available via the Homebrew package manager, and these do not have the security issues just mentioned so they should be fine to use.
+Most RetroArch cores are also available on macOS so overall this operating system is still fine for retrogaming albeit with some restrictions.

+Lack of controller support is another issue, and in some instances controller drivers are available but quite buggy.
+In general it seems as if Sony PlayStation controllers are better supported than Microsoft Xbox controllers.
+For third party controllers you need to investgate the macOS support as it seems to differ quite a lot.

 ES-DE currently ships only as an x86/Intel binary so if you run it on an M1 Mac, you need to also install x86 versions of all emulators including RetroArch.
 That's also the case for any emulators installed via Homebrew.
 The reason this is needed is that the Rosetta 2 translation environment does not support mixing of ARM and x86 architectures.

 Another macOS-specific requirement is that the RetroArch setting "Start in Fullscreen mode" must be enabled or ES-DE will not be able to switch to the emulator window.
 As a workaround you can switch to the window manually using Command + Tab but it probably doesn't make sense to run emulators in windowed mode anyway.
-It's currently unclear if other emulators than RetroArch are affected by this issue, at least some are confirmed to not having this problem.
+It's currently unclear if other emulators than RetroArch are affected by this issue, at least until now none of the other emulators tested have displayed this behavior.
+The standalone PlayStation 2 emulator PCSX2 has a similar issue but that seems to be GPU driver related and is problematic also on other operating systems.
+If using this emulator you need to manually switch to the PCSX2 window using Command + Tab after launching the game from ES-DE.

 The first time you launch a game from within ES-DE, the operating system will present you with a security option with the following description: